18Pradeep67/Smart-Meeting-Planner/README.md

 ### Frontend

-1. Navigate to frontend folder.
+1. Navigate to the Frontend folder.
 2. Install dependencies (assuming use of npm or yarn):
 ```bash
 npm install